andrewmolyuk/andrew.molyuk.com/content/posts/hello-world/index.md

 In particular, this post has been instrumental in shaping the blog section of the [hugo-porto](https://github.com/hugo-porto/theme) theme for Hugo.

+## My first experience writing a theme for Hugo

+When I first decided to write a theme for Hugo, I was both excited and a bit apprehensive.
+I had some experience with web development, but creating a theme from scratch was a new challenge.

+The first step was to understand the structure of a Hugo theme.
+Hugo's documentation was a great help in this regard, providing clear and detailed explanations.
+I learned a lot about the importance of the `layouts` directory, the role of `partials`, and how to use `shortcodes` for reusable components.

+The actual coding process was a mix of trial and error, learning, and satisfaction.
+I faced challenges, like figuring out how to make the theme responsive and ensuring it looked good on different screen sizes.
+But with each problem solved, I gained more confidence and knowledge.

+One of the most rewarding parts was seeing the theme come to life.
+After hours of coding, it was thrilling to see my design rendered in the browser.
+It was also gratifying to receive positive feedback from the Hugo community.

+In conclusion, writing a theme for Hugo was a rewarding experience that taught me a lot about web development and design.
+It was a journey filled with challenges, learning, and ultimately, satisfaction.

-To demonstrate and test the code highlighting feature, here are a few examples of "Hello World" in different programming
+To demonstrate and test the code highlighting feature, I'd like to show here are a few examples of "Hello World" in different programming languages:
-languages:

 ## Go